RohanRV9/RohanRV9/README.md

- Hi, My name is Rohan Venkatapuram
+ Hi, My name is Rohan Venkatapuram,

- I’m interested in Programming and Video Production I’m currently learning Physics, Maths, Computer Science
+ I’m interested in Programming and Video Production, and I’m currently learning Physics, Maths, Computer Science

 <!---
 RohanRV9/RohanRV9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.